meghapola/ADS-Final-Project/README.md

 The file 'ADS_Final_Project_(EDA).ipynb' contains the code used for performing the exploratory data analysis, including initial investigation of the data, visualizations, and unsupervised learning methods.
 This file uses 'final_data.csv' from 'final_data.csv.zip'.

 ## Feature Engineering & Preprocessing
-The file ''ADS_Final_Project_(Feature_Engineering_&_Preprocessing).ipynb' contains the code used for performing feature engineering and preprocessing, including creating, transforming, and encoding variables, as well as applying preprocessing techniques where needed.
+The file 'ADS_Final_Project_(Feature_Engineering_&_Preprocessing).ipynb' contains the code used for performing feature engineering and preprocessing, including creating, transforming, and encoding variables, as well as applying preprocessing techniques where needed.
 This file uses 'final_data.csv' from 'final_data.csv.zip'.
 It results in a new csv file named 'final_preprocessed_data.csv' that contains the newly preprocessed dataset reduced to 42 features and the target.

 ## Model Development